cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/prerequisites.md

 Cloudify Manager requires at least 2 network interfaces:

 * Private - This interface is dedicated for communication with other Cloudify components, including agents and cluster members.
-* Public - This interface is dedicated for connections to the Cloudify Manager with the Cloudify CLI and Web Interface.
+* Public - This interface is dedicated for connections to the Cloudify Manager with the Cloudify CLI and Cloudify Console.

 ## Prerequisite Packages